 Hardshell kayaks, meanwhile, are more traditional.
 While these don’t pack down, you also don’t have the extra effort of inflating them when you get to the water.

 Hardshell kayaks are certainly a better option for anyone who is serious about the sport and wants to go beyond the recreational level.
 They’re more versatile and even the sit-on-top options often have a higher spec outfitting, as well as accessories for particular disciplines (e.g. fishing).

 Obviously, the weight of your kayak will vary massively depending on what it’s made from and most of them nowadays are plastic molded, either thermoformed or rotomolded.

 Thermoformed plastic sheets are heated and formed over a mold.
 These boats are notoriously light and still, making them perfect for a lightweight boat going on open water.
 That said, they often don’t last as long, being much more susceptible to breaking, especially on rocks or beaches.

-Rotomolded kayaks are heavier, cheaper and stronger.
-The majority of recreational, fishing and river kayaks are rotomolded for their durability and value, they’re also really versatile when it comes to adding in extras.
+Rotomolded kayaks are heavier, cheaper, and stronger.
+The majority of recreational, fishing, and river kayaks are rotomolded for their durability and value, they’re also really versatile when it comes to adding in extras.

 Rotomolded boats are susceptible to ‘oil canning’ over time, where the bottom bows in.
 They’re also easily damaged over time by UV.
 These are more of a problem if the kayak is not properly stored.

-These kayaks are extremely brittle, though, and are only really ideal for kayaking where there are no rocks which can crack the boat.
+These kayaks are extremely brittle, though, and are only really ideal for kayaking where there are no rocks that can crack the boat.
 Unsurprisingly, they’re also the most expensive option, with some ranging into many thousands of dollars.

 Sit-on-top vs. Sit-inside Kayaks